CinZane/Databases-SQL-for-Analysts/README.md

 # Achievement 3 Databases & SQL for Analysts Careerfoundry

-In this Project for the Data Analyst Immersion Course from Careerfoundry, we started to use and implement into Databases & SQL.
+In this Project for the Data Analyst Immersion Course from Careerfoundry, i started to use and implement Databases & SQL.
-We have been tasked to develop a Launch Strategie as a Streaming Service for a fictive Movie Rental Company that was facing Stiff Competition from Services such as Netflix or Amazon Prime.
+I have been tasked to develop a Launch Strategie as a Streaming Service for a fictive Movie Rental Company that was facing Stiff Competition from Services such as Netflix or Amazon Prime.

 # Key Questions and Objectives